LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/rest-practical.rst

         - ``/events``
         - ``/tags``

-   The name of the path is arbitrary but should follow these rules of thumb to *maintain consistency*:
+   The name of the path is arbitrary but should follow these rules of thumb to maintain consistency:

    - is lowercase and separated by underscores if necessary
-   - adequately describes the Resource in as few characters as necessary
+   - adequately describes the resource in as few characters as necessary
-   - **is a noun** (actions are described by the method of the endpoint)
+   - is a noun (actions are described by the method of the endpoint)

-Notice that the entry-points are **pluralized**.
-The pluralized path indicates that the **State of the Resource collection** is the subject of the interaction.
+Notice that the entry-points are pluralized.
+The pluralized path indicates that the state of the resource collection is the subject of the interaction.

-Consider a request to the following **endpoint** (path and method):
+Consider a request to the following endpoint (path and method):

 .. list-table:: Identify the Resource
    :header-rows: 1